Zbeyer/trf/Books/Jonah.md

 At the time the Assyrians of Nineveh worshiped Dagon, a fish god.
 Thus when Jonah was vomited up by a fish the Dagon worshipers would have seen that as a sign that this was a man from their god.

 _If God said get up and go to Hamas, or Hesbolah, or the CCP would you go?_

+If Jonah went one of two things would happen: either he'd be killed by the assyrians in a brutal and public way or God would have mercy on them.
+Jonah was watching his own countrymen turn from God, there was a reason to want to stay and preach where he was.
+Jonah wanted to preach repentence where he was at.
+Not in some foreign land.

 ## Jonah 1
 Jonah is called, and rejects the call.